 No, the PDPL does not directly cover interception of communications, electronic marketing or monitoring and surveillance of the individuals.
-Having said that, the the Data Protection Board (the Board) has issued a decision regarding the regulation of contacting individuals via email, SMS or phone calls to make advertisements, where it held that such communications are subject to the same principles under the PDPL as apply to other data processing.
+However, the Data Protection Board (Board) has issued a decision regarding the regulation of contacting individuals via email, short message service or phone calls to make advertisements, where it held that such communications are subject to the same principles under the PDPL as apply to other data processing.
 Accordingly, these types of communications can be made only based on consent or in reliance on an exemption.

 Turkey has specific legislation that covers the interception of communications, electronic marketing, and monitoring and surveillance of individuals.
 For example, the Law on Electronic Communication regulates all electronic communication methods while the Law on Electronic Trade regulates electronic marketing and trade.
-The Regulation on Erasure, Destruction and Anonymisation of Personal Data and the Communiqué on Rules and Procedures for the Fulfilment of the Obligation to Inform determine the rules and procedures to be applied to the interception of communications, electronic marketing, and monitoring and surveillance of individuals.
-In addition, the Criminal Code and Criminal Procedural Law regulate the sanctions in cases of breaches of the applicable legislation.
+The Regulation on Erasure, Destruction and Anonymisation of Personal Data and the Communiqué on Rules and Procedures for the Fulfilment of the Obligation to Inform determine the rules and procedures to be applied to interception of communications, electronic marketing, and monitoring and surveillance of individuals.
+The Board has also published guidance regarding electronic communications bearing personal information and deemed it necessary for data controllers to take reasonable measures to verify the contact information declared by the relevant data subjects (eg, sending a verification code or link to the person's registered phone number or email address).
+Per the Board's approach, keeping personal data accurate and up-to-date is both in the interest of the data controller and necessary to protect the fundamental rights and freedoms of the data subject.
+Also, channels must be made available at all times for data subjects to update their personal data.
+The Criminal Code and Criminal Procedural Law regulate the sanctions in case of breach of the applicable legislation.